uksysadmin/trilio-ansible-unmaintained/README.md

 # Note: 'openshift' assumes kubectl and oc tools installed
 kube_distro: openshift # kubernetes | openshift
 kube_auth_type: password # password | kubeconfig
-kube_auth_api: https://auth_endpoint:6443/ # auth API server if not using kubeconfig
+# kube_auth_api: https://auth_endpoint:6443/ # auth API server if not using kubeconfig
+                                             # Recommend to store in auth.enc with credentials and
+                                             # encrypt and pass as -e @auth.enc
 # Kubeconfig
 kubeconfig: # path to kubeconfig file if kube_auth_type is 'kubeconfig'